bluzphp/composer-plugin/README.md

 After you will see a confirmation message for removing the module tables

-    Do you want remove table: options[y, n] y
+    Do you want to remove table: options[y, n] y

 And set an environment variable